vedph/cadmus-migration/docs/renderers.md

 ## JSON Renderers

+Here you can find a list of builting JSON renderers.

 ### Filters

 Under its `Options`, any renderer can have a `FilterKeys` property which is an array of filter keys, representing the filters used by that renderer, to be applied in the specified order.